iTwenty/personal-website/content/posts/02-unsafe-swift/index.md

 }
 ```

-How come two distincy array elements have the same memory address?
-Reason is, arrays in Swift are not pure value types.
-They are actually reference types that masquerade as value types.
+How come two distinct array elements have the same memory address?
+Arrays in Swift are not pure value types, but reference types that masquerade as value types.
 The reason for this warrants a new blog post in itself (look up Copy on Write if you are curious).
-If you wish to use pointers to arrays, it's best to the instance methods `withUnsafeBytes()` and `withUnsafeBufferPointer` rather than the global methods.
+If you wish to use pointers to arrays, it's best to use instance methods `withUnsafeBytes()` and `withUnsafeBufferPointer()` rather than the global methods.

 ```swift
 var a = [